 Coptic diocese says hundreds attack church in Egypt

-CAIRO: Hundreds of Muslim demonstrators attacked an unlicensed church south of Cairo wounding three people, an Egyptian Coptic Christian diocese said on Saturday, in the latest assault on members of the country's Christian minority.
+Cairo, Dec 23 (AP) Hundreds of Muslim demonstrators attacked an unlicensed church south of Cairo wounding three people, an Egyptian Coptic Christian diocese said today, in the latest assault on members of the country's Christian minority.

+The incident took place after Friday prayers when demonstrators gathered outside the building and stormed it.

+The demonstrators chanted hostile slogans and called for the church's demolition, the diocese in Atfih said.

 The church in Giza just outside of Cairo is yet to be sanctioned by the state but has been holding prayers for 15 years.
 The diocese said it had officially sought to legalize the building's status under a 2016 law that laid down the rules for building churches.